WenjianBI/GRAB.github.io/docs/simulation_genotype.md

 GRAB.makePlink(GenoMat, extPrefix)
 ```

-If you have installed PLINK and PLINK2 softwares, then you can use the following commands to generate PLINK bfiles and BGEN files.
+If you have installed softwares PLINK, PLINK2, and bgenix, then you can use the following commands to generate PLINK binary files and BGEN files.

 ```
 setwd(extDir)
-system("plink --file simuPLINK --make-bed --out simuPLINK") system("plink --bfile simuPLINK --recode A --out simuRAW") system("plink2 --bfile simuPLINK --export bgen-1.2 bits=8 ref-first --out simuBGEN  # UK Biobank use 'ref-first'") system("bgenix -g simuBGEN.bgen -index")
+system("plink --file simuPLINK --make-bed --out simuPLINK") system("plink --bfile simuPLINK --recode A --out simuRAW") system("plink2 --bfile simuPLINK --export bgen-1.2 bits=8 ref-first --out simuBGEN)  # UK Biobank use 'ref-first'" system("bgenix -g simuBGEN.bgen -index")
 ```

-## About rare variants simulation
+## Rare variants simulation (mainly to evaluate set-based approaches): (to be updated: 2022-08-22)

 Given arguments of ```MaxMAF``` and ```MinMAF```, function ```GRAB.SimuGMat``` can simulate
 - common variants (MAF > 5%) and
 - low frequency variants (1% < MAF < 5%).

-For rare variants (MAF < 1%), we suggest using real genotype data for simulation purpose.
+For rare variants (MAF < 1%), we suggest using real genotype data to mimic the LD structure.

 ### Simulate genotype using real data

-Function ```GRAB.SimuGMatFromGenoFile``` can simulate genotype using PLINK and BGEN genotype files.
+Function ```GRAB.SimuGMatFromGenoFile``` can simulate genotype data using PLINK and BGEN files.

 ```
 nFam = 2